A final update to this content was completed in March 2022.

 Railroad Rehabilitation and Improvement Financing Program

 The Railroad Rehabilitation and Improvement Financing (RRIF) program provides direct Federal loans and loan guarantees to finance development of railroad infrastructure is intended to make funding available through loans and loan guarantees for railroad capital improvements.
-The RRIF program was established by the Transportation Equity Act for the 21st Century (TEA-21) and amended by the Safe Accountable, Flexible and Efficient Transportation Equity Act: a Legacy for Users (SAFETEA-LU).
-The program was most recently amended by the Fixing America's Surface Transportation (FAST) Act, and USDOT is working to implement the changes.
+The RRIF program was established by the Transportation Equity Act for the 21st Century (TEA-21) and amended by the Safe Accountable, Flexible and Efficient Transportation Equity Act: a Legacy for Users (SAFETEA-LU), the Fixing America's Surface Transportation (FAST) Act, and most recently the Bipartisan Infrastructure Law.

 Under this program the FRA Administrator is authorized to provide direct loans and loan guarantees up to $35.0 billion to finance development of railroad infrastructure.
 Up to $7 billion is reserved for projects benefiting freight railroads other than Class I carriers.